Essential Liberty (Part 1)

-Our Declaration of Independence was derived from common law, “the Laws of Nature and Nature’s God,” and the assertion that the rights of all men were “endowed by their Creator” rather than kings and magistrates, was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”
+Our Declaration of Independence was derived from common law, “the Laws of Nature and Nature’s God.”
+And the assertion that the Rights of all men were irrevocable as “endowed by their Creator” rather than kings and magistrates was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”

-However, its most immediate common law inspiration was William Blackstone’s 1765 “Commentaries on the Laws of England,” perhaps the most scholarly historic and analytic treatise on Natural Law.
+However, its most contemporary common law inspiration was William Blackstone’s 1765 “Commentaries on the Laws of England,” perhaps the most scholarly historic and analytic treatise on Natural Law.

 Blackstone wrote, “As man depends absolutely upon his Maker for everything, it is necessary that he should in all points conform to his Maker’s will.
 This will of his Maker is called the law of nature. … This law of nature, being coeval [coexistent] with mankind and dictated by God Himself is, of course, superior in obligation to any other.
 It is binding over all the globe, in all countries, and at all times; no human laws are of any validity if contrary to this. … Upon these two foundations, the law of nature and the law of revelation, depend all human laws; that is to say, no human laws should be suffered [permitted] to contradict these.”